 The third floor of Lush Liverpool Spa has become the host for the All Out LGBT+ Photo Award 2021.
-The exhibition is open until September 30th and some of the space will be taken over by us, with a selection of local photographers displaying their work as part of the ongoing Visible and Safe campaign for LGBTQIA people living in Liverpool.
+The exhibition is open until September 30th and some of the space will be taken over by us, with a selection of local photographers displaying their work as part of the ongoing Queer The City campaign for LGBTQIA people living in Liverpool.

 Following a recent spate of violent homophobic hate crimes in central Liverpool, the city council approached Homotopia and LCR Pride Foundation and asked them to put together a creative, community-led response.